List of highest-grossing films

-While inflation has eroded the achievements of most films from the 1950s, 1960s, and 1970s, there are franchises originating from that period that are still active.
-Besides the Star Wars and Superman franchises, James Bond and Godzilla films are still being released periodically; all four are among the highest-grossing franchises.
+While inflation has eroded the achievements of most films from the 1960s and 1970s, there are franchises originating from that period that are still active.
+Besides the Star Wars franchise, James Bond films are still being released periodically; both are among the highest-grossing franchises.
 Some of the older films that held the record of highest-grossing film still have respectable grosses by today's standards, but no longer compete numerically against today's top-earners in an era of much higher individual ticket prices.
 When those prices are adjusted for inflation, however, then Gone with the Wind—which was the highest-grossing film outright for twenty-five years—is still the highest-grossing film of all time.
 All grosses on the list are expressed in U.S. dollars at their nominal value, except where stated otherwise.